26 BEST Vegetarian & Vegan Restaurants in Mexico City

 Despite being out of the way in Navarte neighbourhood, it’s worth visiting Malportaco.
 My veggie friend who has lived in the city 10 years says it’s her all-time favourite spot which is high praise!
 And I can’t deny it’s a good one.

 What I like about this Mexico City vegan restaurant is that the dishes are so unusual while remaining authentically Mexican.
 We had tacos with hoja santa and ‘chicharron’ (I’ve never seen this combo elsewhere) and a fundido of potatoes, cheese, and faux al pastor meat.
-I’d like to return and try the other unusual dishes on the menu.

 Also, the salsas are great!